-MyDERP.org is a secure online resource where you can view and update your information, enroll in meetings and seminars, calculate the cost to purchase service, and more.
+MyDERP.org is a secure online resource where you can view and update your information, request a meeting with a membership services representative, calculate the cost to purchase service, and more.

 MyDERP.org is safe.
 Keeping your account safe and secure is DERP’s highest priority.
 My.DERP.org incorporates internet security and encryption technology to ensure your information is protected.